polijaimesb/2025_CommunityLevelFactors_BuprenorphineTreatment/README.md

 The fourth markdown script (4.-SVI_censusTo3ZIP) converts the Social Vulnerability Index (SVI) from census tract to 3-digit ZIP code level by doing a weighted average SVI calculation using crosswalk tables from U.S. Department of Housing and Urban Development (HUD).
 ## Analysis
 Treatment episodes are defined using a 14-day gap rule.
 Adherence is measured with PDC over 30- and 90-day windows.
-Outcomes include discontinuation (episode duration < 180 days) and categorical duration outcomes (short, medium, long).
+Outcomes include discontinuation (episode duration < 180 days) and categorical duration outcomes (short (0-3 months), medium (3-6 months), extended-medium (6-12 months), long (more than 12 months).
 Demographic, diagnostic, procedural, and contextual variables are used as predictors.
 Multinomial logistic regression identifies factors associated with treatment retention.

 ## Publication
 This code supports a manuscript currently in preparation exploring predictors of buprenorphine treatment duration using real-world claims data.